 Microbes and bacteria that our bodies are completely unfamiliar with lurk everywhere and one bit of bad luck is all it takes for them to invade and disrupt the sensitive balance found within our digestive system.
 And the food poisoning timeline is an unforgiving one.
 Moments after you feel ill the worst can begin…

 There are many ways you can introduce “bad bacteria” into your system.
-Drinking contaminated water or eating spoiled meat is not the the only way to let these microbes into your body.
+Drinking contaminated water or eating spoiled meat is not the only way to let these microbes into your body.
 Many developing countries have hygiene standards that are not up to par with those of North America and Europe, and all it takes is one pair of unwashed wands handling your food to trigger days of discomfort.

 It was really THAT bad.
 It would have been comical if the reality wasn’t so miserable.
-The food poisoning timeline was unforgiving, to say the least.
+The food poisoning timeline was fast and furious, to say the least.

 If you are reading this because you, or a friend of yours, is suffering mightily right now, we feel your pain.
 We’e been there, walked in your shoes and we know how badly it sucks.
 But you WILL get through this.
 Believe that and take all steps to ensure your quickest possible recovery.
 You, too, will have survived food poisoning in Thailand.

 Food Poisoning Timeline – Preventing Food Poisoning

 The best way to recover from food poisoning or T.D. (traveler’s diarrhea) is to not get it in the first place.
 Let’s be honest, this is not always possible, as even the most cautious traveler can consume something they think is safe…but isn’t.
 However, here are a few key points for preventing food poisoning in Thailand, or anywhere else you might travel, and minimizing your risk.

 Preventing Food Poisoning While Traveling in Thailand or Elsewhere